 The call workflow proceeds as follows:

-XXX_init()gets called once per query per table, in the very beginning.
-A few query-wide options are passed to it through a
+XXX_init()is invoked once per query per table, at the very beginning.
+Several query-wide options are passed to it via a

-SPH_RANKER_INITstructure, including the user options strings (in the example just above, "option1=1" is that string).
+SPH_RANKER_INITstructure, including the user options strings (for instance, "option1=1" in the example above).

-XXX_update()gets called multiple times per matched document, with every matched keyword occurrence passed as its parameter, a
+XXX_update()is called multiple times for each matched document, with every matched keyword occurrence provided as its parameter, a

 SPH_RANKER_HITstructure.
-The occurrences within each document are guaranteed to be passed in the order of ascending
+The occurrences within each document are guaranteed to be passed in ascending order of

-XXX_finalize()gets called once per matched document, once there are no more keyword occurrences.
+XXX_finalize()is called once for each matched document when there are no more keyword occurrences.
 It must return the

 WEIGHT()value.
 This function is the only mandatory one.

-XXX_deinit()gets called once per query, in the very end.
+XXX_deinit()is invoked once per query, at the very end.